softprops/ls/README.md

 ### Via hands

-If you are using sbt 0.12.* or 0.13.* add the following to your `project/plugins.sbt` file
+If you are using sbt 0.13.* add the following to your `project/plugins.sbt` file

     addSbtPlugin("me.lessis" % "ls-sbt" % "0.1.3")